dtu-qmcm/qmcm_handbook/quarto_project/masters_info.md

 Contact **reception**.
 They can add access permission to your student profile at DTU.
 You will need to scan your DTU card every time you want to enter the building.
 If you want to access the building outside working hours you will need to enter the PIN of your card.
-By default the PIN is 2800 (DTU's postal code).
+By default the PIN is 2800 (DTU's postal code) or the last four digits of the card number (rear of the card, bottom left).
 You can change the PIN at [DTUbasen](https://www.dtubasen.dtu.dk/)

 ### IT equipment
 IT has laptops for students in case you need one.
 Ask your master thesis supervisor at *QMCM* if you need one.